jhaceituno/CNN-flint-bone-char/README.md

 ## Abstract

 > The quantification and identification of components in archaeological micromorphology remain subjective and challenging, particularly for early-career researchers.
-To address this, we developed a deep learning-based tool for the automatic segmentation of three key materials frequently found in Paleolithic thin sections: bone, charcoal, and flint/obsidian.
-Leveraging high-resolution photomicrographs and convolutional neural network architectures, including U-Net, FPN, and PSPNet, combined with various pre-trained encoders, we trained and evaluated models capable of precise material segmentation.
-The U-Net architecture with the InceptionV4 encoder achieved the best performance, particularly for flint/obsidian, with a dataset-level IoU of 0.96.
-The models also performed well in classifying the relative abundance of each material, achieving high balanced accuracy across categories despite dataset imbalance.
-Our results demonstrate the potential of deep learning to improve objectivity, accuracy, and reproducibility in archaeological micromorphology, providing a valuable tool for future geoarchaeological research.
+To address this, we developed a deep learning tool for the automatic segmentation of three materials commonly found in Palaeolithic thin sections: bone, charcoal, and flint (including obsidian).
+Using high-resolution photomicrographs of 57 thin sections in plane-polarised and cross-polarised light, we trained and evaluated state-of-the-art convolutional neural networks (CNNs) for material segmentation.
+The best-performing configuration, a U-Net with an InceptionV4 encoder, achieved mean intersection over union (IoU) scores of 0.96 for flint (including obsidian), 0.80 for bone, and 0.82 for charcoal.
+The models also classified the relative abundance of each material with balanced accuracies of 0.99 for flint (including obsidian), 0.92 for bone, and 0.85 for charcoal.
+These results demonstrate the potential of deep learning to enhance objectivity, accuracy, and reproducibility in archaeological micromorphology, providing a valuable resource for future geoarchaeological research.

 ## Manual